shaiBonfil/Ex2/README.md

 Our project has two main packages.
 The first implementing data structure of an directed weighted graph and operates a set of algorithms on the graph.
-The second part //game The first package built from four classes implementing 4 interfaces: class NodeData - implements node_data interface. class EdgeData - implements edge_data interface.
+The second part is a pokemon game.
+The first package built from four classes implementing 4 interfaces: class NodeData - implements node_data interface. class EdgeData - implements edge_data interface.